Zelenskiy gives Biden military medal from HIMARS unit captain | Politics

 Zelenskiy gives Biden military medal from HIMARS unit captain

+"It's a great honor to be here."
+Biden wore a blue suit and a blue and yellow striped tie, the colors of the Ukrainian flag.

-The Ukrainian president, who said he had wanted to come to the United States earlier, offered his appreciation to Biden, the U.S. Congress and ordinary Americans for their support.
+The Ukrainian president, who said he had wanted to come to the United States earlier, offered his appreciation to Biden, the U.S. Congress and ordinary Americans for their support since Russia invaded his country in late February.
 He gave Biden the Ukrainian cross for military merit, offered by a captain of a HIMARS rocket unit it had been awarded to.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)